59%

 This is a must-attend event.

-Seating is limited, which means we will be limited to approximately 150.
+Seating: Seating is limited, which means we will be limited to approximately 150.

 Our club continues to grow with active, engaged members who understand that critical elections are on the horizon at the local, state, and national levels.
 Events like this Victory Dinner are how we build our team, strengthen our community, and prepare for the work ahead.